ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/basic-algorithm-for-cost-correction-calculation.md

 - Store #<b>1</b>, Product #<b>2, receipt transaction</b>, Transaction Timestamp <b>11 Jan 2020 13:44</b>, <b>6</b> PCS, total cost: <b>44</b>.

-The cost of all other store Transactions during this month is incorrect (except the first two receipts on <b>05 Jan 2020</b>) and has to be re-calculated.
+The cost of all other store Transactions during this month is incorrect (except the first two receipts on <b>05 Jan 2020</b>) and has to be recalculated.
 When executing the algorithm with the previous data, the following order of records will be completed after the first stage:

 - Store #<b>1</b>, Product #<b>1, Opening Balance</b>, before: <b>01 Jan 2020 00:00</b>;